tomcam/postgres/cheatsheet/README.md

 INSERT 0 2
 ````

+For more on INSERT, see `INSERT` in the [PostgreSQL official docs](https://www.postgresql.org/docs/current/sql-insert.html)

 ### Doing a simple query--get a list of records (SELECT)

 * Let's list all the records in the `product` table: